Pieces of Her (TV series)

-Pieces of Her is an American thriller drama television series created by Charlotte Stoudt, based on the 2018 novel of the same name by Karin Slaughter, that premiered on Netflix on March 4, 2022.
+Pieces of Her is an American thriller drama television series created by Charlotte Stoudt, based on the 2018 novel of the same name by Karin Slaughter.
+The series stars Toni Collette, Bella Heathcote, Jacob Scipio, Omari Hardwick, and David Wenham.
+It premiered on Netflix on March 4, 2022.

 Between February 27, 2022, and April 3, 2022, the series was watched for 227.5 million hours on Netflix, globally, according to Netflix top 10s.

 Premise

-Pieces of Her follows the story of Andy, a 30-year-old woman who is caught in a deadly shooting at a local diner.
-Moments later, she witnesses her mother, Laura, violently eliminate the threat with ease.
+Pieces of Her follows the story of Andy (Bella Heathcote), a 30-year-old woman who is caught in a deadly shooting at a local diner.
+Moments later, she witnesses her mother, Laura (Toni Collette), violently eliminate the threat with ease.
 As Andy begins to unravel her mother's actions on that day, her perspective on their entire familial relationship takes a new turn.
 Soon, figures from her mother's past reappear, and she is forced to escape.
 On the journey, she attempts to find the truth that her mother buried long ago.